bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/mapping_and_rearrangements/rearrangements.md

  supporting reads are usually more likely to be true structural variants.

-## Viewing rearrangements in IGV and classifying eventscd kkkcd
+## Viewing rearrangements in IGV and classifying events

 If you do not have IGV open, follow the instructions in lab 1.